denisk20/databinding-demo/README.md

 # In order to run
-Just open the project in Android Studio and run the default configuration (`CTRL + F10`)
+Just open the project in Android Studio and run the default configuration (`SHIFT + F10`)